Exhibition Centre station (MTR): Connections

 Located above the station is the Exhibition Centre Station Public Transport Interchange, which serves as the terminal point of around 20 bus routes to different parts of Hong Kong.
-The interchange replaced the former Wan Chai Ferry Pier Bus Terminus, which had to be temporarily relocated to a nearby site during the station's construction.
+The interchange replaced the former Wan Chai Ferry Pier Bus Terminus, which was temporarily relocated to a nearby site during the station's construction.

 The Wan Chai Ferry Pier, which provides Star Ferry service to Tsim Sha Tsui, is located around 150m to the north of the station.

 History

 Exhibition Centre station was first proposed in the 1994 Railway Development Strategy issued by the Hong Kong Government's Transport Branch as an interchange between the proposed North Island and South Island lines.
 In Railway Development Strategy 2000, Exhibition became an interchange between North Island line and Shatin to Central Link.

-Renaming

-This station was tentatively called Exhibition station, but in late 2017 was renamed to Exhibition Centre station.
+The station was tentatively called Exhibition station, but in late 2017 was renamed to Exhibition Centre station.
 Its Chinese name remained the same.